-- Objective 1.
-Reactivate lobbying activities (e.g., annual Legislative Day, paid lobbyist) to promote Brownfields redevelopment before/during the 2022-2023 Florida legislative session, while identifying a sustainable source of revenue for supporting these activities, possibly in conjunction with other organizations that share overlapping interests. - Objective 2.
+Objective 1.
+Reactivate lobbying activities (e.g., annual Legislative Day, paid lobbyist) to promote Brownfields redevelopment before/during the 2022-2023 Florida legislative session, while identifying a sustainable source of revenue for supporting these activities, possibly in conjunction with other organizations that share overlapping interests (For example, FBA will establish a Fundraising Sub-committee to assist with these efforts).

+Objective 2.
 Develop novel and effective ways to advocate for increases in the annual funding allocated in statute for the Voluntary Cleanup Tax Credit (VCTC) and other financial incentives for Brownfields redevelopment.
-For example, one strategy can be leveraging the efforts of the Association's members to express these interests directly to elected officials. - Objective 3.
-Innovate new strategies for Association members to contribute to the technical advice that FBA regularly provides the FDEP with regard to liability protections, clarity on Brownfields statutes, regulatory issues that may impede Brownfields redevelopment, and other technical and policy issues through the rulemaking process. - Objective 4.
+For example, one strategy can be leveraging the efforts of the Association's members to express these interests directly to elected officials.

+• Objective 3.
+Innovate new strategies for Association members to contribute to the technical advice that FBA regularly provides the FDEP with regard to liability protections, clarity on Brownfields statutes, regulatory issues that may impede Brownfields redevelopment, and other technical and policy issues through the rulemaking process.

+Objective 4.
 Develop an evidence-informed position on PFAS legislation to prepare the Association for effective participation and advocacy in 2022-2023 regulatory discussions and decision-making processes to address PFAS in the environment.